jasonpereira96/fynd-backend/docs/scalability.md

 # Scalability Document

-Feature expectations ( First 2 mins ) :
-As said earlier, there is no wrong design.
-There are just good and bad designs and the same solution can be a good design for one use case and a bad design for the other.
-It is extremely important hence to get a very clear understanding of whats the requirement for the question.
+Feature expectations:

-Users can view or search for movies.
+1. Users can view or search for movies.

-Previledged users can add, delete and update movie data.
+2. Previledged users can add, delete and update movie data.
+3. Previledged users can add a genre.

-## Estimations ( 2-5 mins )
+## Estimations
-Next step is usually to estimate the scale required for the system.
-The goal of this step is to understand the level of sharding required ( if any ) and to zero down on the design goals for the system.
-For example, if the total data required for the system fits on a single machine, we might not need to go into sharding and the complications that go with a distributed system design.
-OR if the most frequently used data fits on a single machine, in which case caching could be done on a single machine.

 ### Storage capacity estimation

 We want to scale up the system to store 5 * 5 million = 25M movies.
-If we assume that 1 movie record takes up 1 MB of data (a gross overestimation), then we require 25 TB of storage space.
+If we assume that 1 movie record takes up 1 KB of data, then we require 25 GB of storage space.

 However, if we add more information about movies, like a long description or thumbnail images, then this number could go up very quickly.

 Also, for serving static images we will need a distributed storage service like Amazon’s S3.

-### Computing power### Storage capacity estimation
+### Computing power

 Our server should be able to handle 5 * 15M = 75M requests a day.
 That amounts to two billion two hundred fifty million requests a month.
 AWS can easily handle this kind of load  at approximately $2.38 per million requests. (https://aws.amazon.com/api-gateway/pricing/)

 ### RAM
-If we want to cache 20% of these requests, we need memory of 0.2 * 75M * 1Mb a day.
+If we want to cache 20% of these requests, we need memory of 0.2 * 75M * 1Mb = 15 GB of RAM a day.

-Change these numbers!
-RAM is too much

-## Database schema daigram

-## load balancing
+## Load balancing

-To service these many requests, multiple machines many be required.
+To service these many requests, multiple servers many be required.
 To ensure that the requests are distributed fairly eqully, a load balancer is required.
 Ngnix is a popular out of the box open-source option.

-## RDMBS vs NoSQL
-Since we have a simple scehma that shouldn’t require any changes, there should be no need for changing the scemha

-## Reliabitiy and redundancy
+## Read-Write ratio
+An important factor to consider while designing any scalable system is its read-write ratio.
+We can assume that in our system, reads are going to be far more frequent than writes, since then number of movies produced every year and the number of times re-ranking of their popularity ratings is far less than the number of search or read requests we will get for our API.

+## Choice of Database
+I have used Postgres, a popular SQL database for storing the data.

+## Consistency vs. Availability

+For this application, we shall prefer to prioritze availablity over consistency, since movie ratings are not time-critical data and even if a client gets an incorrect value of popularity/score occasionally, it doesnt cause too much damage.

+## Replication of Data

-Since data is valuable and cannot be lost, we should keep a couple of replicas so that we in case one of the DB servers goes down, we can fetch the data.
+Since data is valuable and cannot be lost, we should keep a couple of replicas so that we in case one of the DB servers goes down, we can fetch the data from another.
 Of course there will be an overhead since for every update to the system, we will have to update the corresponding replica as well.

-## Consistency vs. Availability

-For this application, we shall prefer to prioritze availablity over consistency, since movie ratings are not time-critical data and even if a client gets an incorrect value of popularity/score it doesnt cause too much damage.
-This is important when deciding the caching algorithm.
+Since writes will be infrequent as compared to reads and consistency is not a huge priority, replica updates can happen asynchronously.
+This can lead to a noticiable performance improvment.

 ## Caching
 Caching is an essential operation to speed up reads.
 Since we can assume that the number of reads will far exceed the number of writes, because movie data doesnt get updated very frequently compared to the number of requests for it, cache misses will be relatively infrequent.
+Least Recently Used (LRU) can be a reasonable policy for our system.
+Under this policy, we discard the least recently used record first.
+We can use a Linked Hash Map or a similar data structure to store our records, which will also keep track of the results that have been accessed recently.

 ## Speeding up /search